Additional Replacement Cost Protection Coverage, Explained

 In theory, dwelling coverage covers the entire cost of rebuilding your home.
 But that’s just based on the estimate at the time of your policy.
 Over time, the cost of rebuilding can grow.

-Dwelling coverage doesn’t actually cover the cost of rebuilding your home, but rather the expected cost.
-If products or labor are more expensive than expected, additional replacement cost protection coverage can really help you out.
+Dwelling coverage doesn’t actually cover the cost of rebuilding your home, but rather, the expected cost.
+If products or labor are more expensive than expected, extended replacement cost coverage will help you.